MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/xrm-webapi.md

 ---
 # Xrm.WebApi (Client API reference)

-Provides properties and methods to use Web API to create and manage rows and execute Web API actions and functions in model-driven apps.
+Provides properties and methods to use Web API to create and manage records and execute Web API actions and functions in model-driven apps.

 ## Properties